ecJon/M1-MacOS-RVIZ/README.md

 3. Now open address http://localhost:8080/vnc_auto.html in your Browser !And you will run any ros tool or rivz visually.

 ## Thanks
-[@theasp](https://github.com/theasp/docker-novnc) Novnc dockerfile and config base on docker-novnc
+[@theasp](https://github.com/theasp/docker-novnc) dockerfile and config base on docker-novnc

 ## Open source agreement